igorskyflyer/npm-hook/README.md

 <br>

 > [!CAUTION]
-> This package modifies the native prototype(s) of built-in JavaScript objects, use it only if you know what you're doing and with **caution** as it may cause unexpected results!
+> This package provides ways of modifying the native prototype(s) of built-in JavaScript objects, use it only if you know what you're doing and with **caution** as it may cause unexpected results!

 <br>
 <br>